Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: The homotopy coherent Lego-Teichmüller game

 \subsection{Groupoids of markings}

 For an extended surface $\Sigma$, we denote by $\FM(\Sigma)$ the \emph{groupoid of markings on $\Sigma$} \cite{bakifm}.
 Its objects are markings on $\Sigma$ (see Section~\ref{secsurfaceterminology}).
 The morphisms of $\FM(\Sigma)$ are given in terms of four generators (called \emph{moves}): \begin{itemize} \item $\Z$ (cyclic rotation of the marking), \item $\F$ (cut deletion), \item $\B$ (braiding), \item $\S$ (passing to transversal cut on a torus with one hole). \end{itemize} These four moves are subject to a list of relations and generate $\M(\Sigma)$ under sewing.
 We refer to \cite[Section~4]{bakifm} for the detailed definition of the moves and their relations.
+We will recall the necessary aspects directly in the place where we will need them.

 \begin{remark} Instead of arbitrary markings, one can restrict to \emph{fine} markings (for a fine marking, the underlying cut system contains spheres with at least one and at most three holes).
 This case is also treated in \cite{bakifm} and turns out to be not substantially different.
 A full list of the generators and relations for the groupoid of fine markings is given in \cite[Section~2.2]{jfcs}. \end{remark}